Skip to main content

 After the outbreak of war in 1914, Lawrence joined the British Army and was stationed at the Arab Bureau, a military intelligence unit in Egypt.
 In 1916, he travelled to Mesopotamia and Arabia on intelligence missions and became involved with the Arab revolt against Ottoman rule.
 Lawrence was ultimately assigned to the British Military Mission in the Hejaz as a liaison to Emir Faisal, a leader of the revolt.
 He participated in engagements with the Ottoman military culminating in the capture of Damascus in October 1918.

 After the war's end, he joined the Foreign Office, working with Faisal.
-In 1922, Lawrence retreated from public life and served as enlisted man in the Army and Royal Air Force (RAF) until 1935.
+In 1922, Lawrence retreated from public life and served as an enlisted man in the Army and Royal Air Force (RAF) until 1935.
 He published the Seven Pillars of Wisdom in 1926, an autobiographical account of his participation in the Arab Revolt.
 Lawrence also translated books into English and wrote The Mint, which detailed his service in the RAF.
 He corresponded extensively with prominent artists, writers and politicians, and also participated in the development of rescue motorboats for the RAF.
 Lawrence's public image resulted in part from the sensationalised reporting of the Arab Revolt by American journalist Lowell Thomas, as well as from Seven Pillars of Wisdom.
 In 1935, Lawrence died at the age of 46 after being injured in a motorcycle accident in Dorset.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license